-Put diced tomatoes, onions, jalapeño, and whole garlic on a baking sheet.
+- Put tomatoes, onions, jalapeño, and whole garlic on a baking sheet.
 Set on the top rack of the oven and broil until some black spots begin to develop.
-Watch closely as it can burn quick.
+Watch closely as it can burn quickly.
 If the garlic burns inside its skin I recommend starting over as it will make the salsa taste bitter.

 - Blend roasted vegetables, lime, cilantro, salt, and sugar in a food processor to desired consistency.